 - Develop and build relationships with mental health service providers and educators by utilizing various forms of communication including face-to-face and telephone interactions.

-Location: This position is located within London, Woodstock, or Owen Sound.
+Location: The succssful incumbent will be required to support schoolboards located within London, Woodstock, and Owen Sound.

 What must you have?